gadgetchnnel/lovelace-home-feed-card/README.md

 ### calendars (optional)
 This is a list of calendar entities you want events to display for in your feed.

+### calendar_days_back (option, defaults to 0)
+The number of days before the current day to include calendar events for in the feed

+### calendar_days_forward (option, defaults to 1)
+The number of days after the current day to include calendar events for in the feed.
+This will include events up to the end of that day so, if you only want the current day, this should be set to 0

 ### id_filter (optional)
 This is a regular expression for filtering persistent notifications by notification id.
 In the example above, "^home_feed_.\*" will result in only notifications with ids starting with home_feed_ from being displayed.